 c.
 Accuracy and Reliability: The device should be accurate enough to discern changes in weight distribution but not too precise as the body is never in rest, even when standing.
-A threshold of 10% will be adapted to allow the subject to practice weight distribution.
+A threshold of d.

-d.
 Life in Service: Physical therapists recommend up to two 20-minute practice sessions per day.
-The device should be able to last a week under battery power.
-The batteries will be replaceable when exhausted.
+To allow for such frequent operation, the device will operate off household wall power to avoid the high costs that might be incurred from battery-powered operation.